Onion & Garlic Soda Bread

 - Preheat oven to 425°.
 In a small skillet, heat oil over medium-high heat.
-Add onion; cook and stir 3-5 minutes or until light golden brown.
+Add onion; cook and stir until light golden brown, 3-5 minutes.
 Add garlic; cook and stir 30 seconds longer.
 Cool.

 - In a large bowl, whisk flour, salt and baking soda.
 Cut in butter until mixture resembles coarse crumbs.
 Stir in cooled onion mixture; make a well in center.
 In a small bowl, whisk egg and buttermilk; pour into well.
 Using a wooden spoon, mix dough until too stiff to stir.
 Turn onto a lightly floured surface; knead gently 10 times.
 Shape into a round loaf.

-- Transfer to a greased baking sheet.
+- Transfer to a large greased cast-iron skillet or baking sheet.
 Using a sharp knife, cut a shallow "X" on the top of loaf.
-Bake 35-40 minutes or until golden brown.
+Bake until golden brown, 35-40 minutes.

 - Remove from pan to a wire rack; serve warm.